krishbale/Chat-Apps-Encryption-Webhooks/log.md

 Blockers.:Unable to use private propery from userservices while extending userservices from vendure for user validation .

 Status .
 Github .......

+Day -24

+Tuesday july 18 2023 signing in 10:00am : signing off 6:00pm
+Task==>
+==>1.created custom user entity
+==>2.created custom userservice ,resolver ==>3.generated dto by creating graphql schemas ==>4.created query and mutation to get users by email and create users and store it in database ==>5.merge the repo with mergebranch and requested pull request for mergebranch .

+Status .
+Github.....